 - 500 g /1.1lbs penne pasta or other pasta shapes preferred

 - 500 g /1.1lbs chicken breast cut into chunks, chicken breast is best, I used thighs

 - 2 cloves garlic fined diced/minced

-- 1 tbsp sweet paprika or any other varieties of paprika
+- 1 tablespoon sweet paprika or any other varieties of paprika

 - 1 can crushed tomatoes 400g/14oz